List of alien races in Marvel Comics: Taurians

 The Taurians are a semi-humanoid race with orange skin that averages 7 ft in height.
 Their home planet of Taur in the Jenzen star system in the Milky Way galaxy was destroyed by Galactus.
 A few Taurians escaped and now live aboard starships with other aliens who lost their planets to Galactus called The Wanderers.
 A Taurian named Kehl served Nebula.
 First seen in Thor #160 (January 1969).

 Technarchy

-The Technarchy, or Technarch, are a cybernetic, shape shifting alien species.
+The Technarchy, or Technarch, are a cybernetic, shape-shifting alien species.
 Its most notable members are the New Mutants member Warlock and Magus.
 They are a race of giant techno-organic entities with very aggressive natures.
-They were created by the Phalanx, however due to their aggressive nature, they truly believe to be the progenitors of the Phalanx, and even consider them abominations of their race, unaware that their origins lie in fact with the Phalanx.
+They were created by the Phalanx, however due to their aggressive nature, they truly believe themselves to be the progenitors of the Phalanx, and even consider them abominations of their race, unaware that their origins lie in fact with the Phalanx.
 They travel the universe looking for things on which to feed, which can be organic or mechanical.
-They feed by infecting their prey with the Transmode Virus, converting it into techno-organic matter, from which they then drain the energy.
+They feed by infecting their prey with the transmode virus, converting it into techno-organic matter, from which they then drain the energy.